edeno/Prospectus-Presentation/src/presentation.md

   <source data-src="cellphoneVibrate.mp3" type="audio/mp3" />
 </audio>

 > "Each of the objects and events we encounter in the environment affords a range of possible actions in response to it.
-The **appropriate response** varies as a function of the **task**"
+The appropriate response varies as a function of the task"
 <footer>--- Rogers & Monsell (1995)</footer>

 <aside class="notes">